 The consultation was open 01-31 May 2023, and was open to all residents of Whitby and District.
 It is now closed.

 Participation was either using an online mapping tool on any internet-connected computer device with a web browser, or manually using simple paper input forms available in key locations around the town (and input from this mechanism was entered into the online system at the end of the consultation).

-The online map defaulted to a Road map with road names marked (see this map popup).
-You could alternately select the Satellite map if that helped you find the place you want easier.
-The map showed Whitby Parish highlighted in orange, and was based around Google Maps.
-You could zoom in and see streets etc to find the places important to you.
-You could even use “Streetview” by clicking on the small person figure and dragging it to the place you want to see (use the “left arrow” at the bottom in the centre to get out of “Streetview”).
+The online map defaults to a Road map with road names marked (see this map popup).
+You can alternatively select the Satellite map if that helps you find the place you want easier.
+The map shows Whitby Parish highlighted in orange, and is based around Google Maps.
+You can zoom in and see streets etc to find the places important to you, and see what people have said.

 - The dots on the area signify where someone has provided comments; green dots are places people “like“, orange dots are places people are “neutral” about, red dots are places people “dislike“, and blue/gold/red “radiated” dots with a number are where there are multiple dots at that location (blue = 1-9, gold=10+, red=100+) and you need to zoom in or click to see them.

 - The four “special” icons signify fixed (educational) locations that already were under consideration for development.
 Residents could click on these and have their say on the proposed development.
 Specifically, we had

 - Endeavour Wharf – proposed as the site for a Maritime Academy, as part of Town Deal,

 - Caedmon School Scoresby Site – subject to a proposal for rationalisation of Whitby secondary schools,

 - Caedmon School Normanby Site – subject to a proposal for rationalisation of Whitby secondary schools,